 With seventy percent of women in the U.S. suffering from uterine fibroids, the pain and discomfort they cause is one of the most universal health experiences.

 Surgery in a pill?
-It sounds like science fiction, but for millions of women suffering from uterine fibroids, this fantasy could become a reality.
+It sounds like science fiction but, for millions of women suffering from uterine fibroids, this fantasy could become reality.